Details from event's RunSignUp.com listing:

 During the race, teams (1 person+1 burro) must remain a team from start to finish.
 No burro swapping.
 If the team becomes separated, the person must retrieve their burro then must return to the spot that they became separated and proceed from there to be considered for prizes and placing.

-The runner may push, pull, drive, or carry the burro.
+The runner may lead, drive, or carry the burro.
 The contestant shall at no time progress except under their own power.

-In the event of a tie, the prize money involved, if any, will be equally divided by the contestants involved.
+In the event of a tie, the prizes, if any, will be equally divided by the contestants involved.

 Carrying and use of firearms will not be permitted.